 Cross-cutting on a radial arm saw can be a bit tricky because the saw blade rotates in the same direction as the cut.
 As such, the operator needs to pull the saw through the cut, but, at the same time, keep the saw blade from grabbing and pulling the blade through the cut too quickly.
 This is an even bigger problem when using a blade that is a bit dull or when using a stacked dado blade set.

-To counter the saw's desire to pull through the wood quicker than necessary, the operator must pull at a slow, even pace while simultaneously not allowing the saw to push faster than desired.
+The saw will pull through the wood quicker than necessary, and the operator must counter this motion by pulling at a slow, even pace while simultaneously not allowing the saw to push faster than desired.
 This becomes easier with practice.

 Rip Cuts on a Radial Arm Saw

-Many radial arm saws have a rip-cutting feature, wherein the saw's head can rotate 90-degrees so that the blade is parallel to the fence.
+Many radial arm saws have a rip-cutting feature with the saw's head rotating 90-degrees so that the blade is parallel to the fence.
 These saws include additional safety features to make rip-cutting safer.
 Consult your owner's manual for full instructions on safe rip cutting.